axboe/fio/HOWTO.rst

 	Note that size needs to be explicitly provided and only 1 file per job is supported

+.. option:: dedupe_global=bool

+	This controls whether the deduplication buffers will be shared amongst all jobs that have this option set.
+The buffers are spread evenly between participating jobs.

 .. option:: invalidate=bool

 	Invalidate the buffer/page cache parts of the files to be used prior to